-Acknowledgments: the authors thank the Center for Molecular Biomedicine, University of for psoriasis.
+Acknowledgments: the authors thank the Center for Molecular Biomedicine, University of Medicine, and Pharmacy at Ho Chi Minh City for supporting the simulated gene sequencing assays for psoriasis.
 We also thank our colleagues from the Psoriasis Clinic of Ho Chi Minh City Hospital of Dermato-Venereology for collecting the data.